 Virgin Voyages aims to be one of the most sustainable cruise lines and part of this plan is to offer plenty of vegan options in Scarlet Lady restaurants.
 You will find many plant-based dishes in the Razzle Dazzle restaurants.
 Take a look at how Scarlet Lady is a great choice for Vegans.

-Scarlet Lady cruise ship from Virgin Voyages debuted in 2020.
+Scarlet Lady cruise ship from Virgin Voyages debuted in 2021.
 I like the fact that all Scarlet Lady restaurants are included in the cruise fare.
-The ship will cruise the Caribbean during it’s first season and be based out of Port Miami.
+The ship will cruise the around the UK during it’s first season and be based out of Port Miami long-term.
 New concepts revealed by the company included plans to call its cruise passengers ‘sailors’ and an onboard tattoo parlour.